philippefaes/grlib/designs/leon3-xilinx-ml510/README.txt

 NOTE2: The ML510 has a bug that prevents the use of 64 bit unbuffered DDR2.
        See description of the DDR2 interface below.

+NOTE3: To intialize the correct DDR2 delay values, issue the GRMON command:
+       ddr2delay scan (see GRMON example below)

 Design specifics:

 * System reset is mapped to the CPU RESET button